jpdacruz/Calculo-Cubicaje-Silos/README.md

 Calculate the upper cone, posite and negative values.
 Also, accept 0 value, for razed Silo or Cell.

 You can add Silos, Cell and Silo Bag, as many as you want.
-You can list all of them, and the program calculate to total of grains that you have in stock.
+You can list all of them, and the program calculate the total of grains that you have in stock.

 I used MVC pattern.
 I used Vista Class for Vista, Gestion Class for Model, Silo Class for Silo Object, Celda Class for Cell Object, SiloBolsa Class for SiloBag Object